zion-off/chrome-yt-captions-search/README.md

 # Chrome Extension: YouTube Captions Search

-Handy took for research.
+Handy tool for research.
 Easily search for keywords in the YouTube captions!

 ## Features